laanwj/sundog/README.md

 Key shortcuts
 ----------------

-After starting the program game will immediately start.
+After starting the program the game will immediately start.
 The game is controlled with the mouse only.
 There are however some key shortcuts:

 - `s` Save state to `sundog.sav` in current directory.